News & Trending Travel News

 If you’ve been in the market for a new credit card with travel benefits you can actually use, talk to your flight attendant.

 Popular airlines like Delta and United offer great credit cards with travel-based rewards.
-Depending on the card, you might get a better intro offer by signing up in flight.
+Depending on the card, you might get a better intro offer by signing up on a flight.

 So if you’ve been eyeing those SkyMiles, a flight attendant can help you submit a credit card application that starts to earn you benefits mid-air.

-Pro tip: If you don't like the credit card options airlines offer, you can still use several non-airline credit cards to earn travel rewards.
+Pro tip: If you don't like the credit card options airlines offer, you can still earn travel rewards by using several non-airline credit cards.

 Bottom line